LauraW9365/printf/README.md

-Ths is a group project for printf
+This is a group project for printf